sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### Handling aria attributes

-Id references, which are used commonly with aria attributes, cannot pass shadow DOM boundaries.
+ID references, which are used commonly with aria attributes, cannot pass shadow DOM boundaries.
-Due to this, the host element of a web component should be enrichted with the appropriate role and aria attributes and inner elements with the same semantic meaning should be assigned `role="presentation"`.
+Due to this, the host element of a web component should be enriched with the appropriate role and aria attributes and inner elements with the same semantic meaning should be assigned `role="presentation"`.

 This allows consumers to use the host element as the reference and also place id references on it.

-#### id handling
+#### ID handling

 Element ids are relevant for both connecting elements for specific functionality and to provide a better experience for accessibility.

-##### Host id
+##### Host ID

-In certain scenarios a component should have a default id (e.g. when the usage of the id is expected).
+In certain scenarios a component should have a default ID (e.g. when the usage of the ID is expected).

-There are various ways to assign an id to the host.
-One option is to use the `assignId` function:
+There are various ways to assign an ID to the host.
+One option is to do it in the connectedCallback.

 ```ts
 let nextId = 0;